yuxuani/yuxuani.github.io/_posts/2025-05-25-ssh-key-beginner-guide.md

 Summary

-This beginner-friendly guide covers all the essentials for working with SSH keys, including:
+This guide covers all the essentials for working with SSH keys, including:

 - What SSH keys are and why they are better than passwords
 - How to generate secure ed25519 SSH keys with custom filenames